This sourdough pumpkin bread is a fall favorite packed with cinnamon, nutmeg, and an entire can of pumpkin flavor. Perfect for pumpkin season.

 Mixing Bowls: These are some of my favorite mixing bowls.
 They come in a huge range of sizes, nest together for easy storage, and are easy to clean.

 Rubber spatula: For folding batters together, I prefer a stiffer spatula like this one from OXO.
-It fits comfortable in my hand, is dishwasher safe, and is heat-resistant up to 600 degrees Fahrenheit.
-Both the handle and head are silicone coated which makes it easy to clean and safe to use with my non-stick cookware and bake ware.
+It fits comfortably in my hand, is dishwasher safe, and is heat-resistant up to 600 degrees Fahrenheit.
+Both the handle and head are silicone coated which makes it easy to clean and safe to use with my non-stick cookware and bakeware.

-Loaf pan: These are my favorite loaf pans.
-They are heavy duty which means they won’t warp and they distribute heat evenly.
+9x5 inch Loaf pan: These are my favorite loaf pans.
+They are heavy duty which means they won't warp and they distribute heat evenly.
 Plus they are non-stick which makes removing loaves of bread really easy.
 I hand wash mine to keep them looking their best.
-Don’t worry the non-stick coating also makes clean up a breeze.
+Don't worry the non-stick coating also makes clean-up a breeze.

-Move the oven rack to the middle position and preheat the oven to 350 degrees Farenheight.
-Grease a 9×5-inch loaf pan with butter or nonstick cooking spray.
+Move the oven rack to the middle position and preheat the oven to 350 degrees Fahrenheit.
+Grease a 9x5-inch loaf pan with butter or nonstick cooking spray.